SatishDivakarla/GCDFinalProject/readme.md

 This project contains an R script called run_analysis.R.
 This script reads the dataset placed in project root directory, performs cleaning and creates a new tidy dataset.
 The data is downloaded from the below location: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-It is expected that the data is downloaded from the above link and extracted to a folder "data".
+It is expected that the data is downloaded from the above link and extracted to a folder "UCI HAR Dataset".
 This folder should be present in the same location as "run_analysis.R".

 ```
 The directory structure for the project is as follows:
 run_analysis.R
-  - data
+  - UCI HAR Dataset
-	- data/test:
+	- UCI HAR Dataset/test:
-	- data/test/Inertial Signals
+	- UCI HAR Dataset/test/Inertial Signals
-	- data/train:
+	- UCI HAR Dataset/train:
-	- data/train/Inertial Signals
+	- UCI HAR Dataset/train/Inertial Signals
 ```

 #### Steps to execute: